johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-06-09 The Master Algorithm by Pedro Domingos

-“we don't build airplanes by reverse engineering feathers, and airplanes don't flap their wings.
-Rather, airplane designs are based on the principles of aerodynamics.”
+"we don't build airplanes by reverse engineering feathers, and airplanes don't flap their wings.
+Rather, airplane designs are based on the principles of aerodynamics."

 --- 2022-06-09 The Book of Why by Judea Pearl